 5. Using very hot water

 We recommend using warm water, even if this feels too much in the summer and too cold in the winter.
 Why?
-Very hot water is aggressive for the skin’s natural lipid barrier, leading to dehydration and dullness.
-Very cold water is not apt for deep cleansing, although it is a good idea to finish your cleansing routine with a splash of cold water to tone skin and promote circulation in the face.
+Very hot water is aggressive towards the skin’s natural lipid barrier, leading to dehydration and dullness.

-After a long day, you probably want to remove your makeup quickly and comfortably using facial wipes, but this is not the best solution.
-Moving your makeup wipes back and forth creates considerable friction, and wipes do not cleanse thoroughly, which leads to premature aging.
+After a long day, you probably don’t want to go through a full routine, and might be tempted to remove your makeup quickly using facial wipes, but you’re unlikely to remove all traces of it this way.
+In addition, using makeup wipes across the whole face can be irritating as you rub them into the skin.
 Your best ally is a cleansing cream, gel or micellar water, such as the ISDIN Micellar Solution.